 Le second, parmi des traités en français, renferme les vers sur la Dance Macabre : «Dictamina choree macabre prout sunt apud Innocentes parisius(3).»

 (Valentin Dufour, La dance macabre des Saints Innocents de Paris, 1874, page 86)

 Valentin Dufour also referred to a third manuscript, from Lille.
 This manuscript had been bound together with a printed version of the works of Gerson.
 Dufour was then convinced that Gerson was the author of La Danse Macabre, and his reprint of the text started with a handsome frontpage (picture to the left), where the text was attributed to J. Gerson.

 I will not use much time on Gerson here.
 The one manuscript, NN 7, which contains tracts by Gerson, is today catalogued by the BNF as »Traités de Jean de Gerson, Nicolas de Clémangis et Vincent Ferrier«.
 That is: tracts by at least three different authors.
 And while the library of Lille may have chosen to bind a printed book by Gerson together with a manuscript, this manuscript also contains many other texts, like for instance a sermon by Albertus, the archbishop of Cologne, and the Visions of Philibert the Hermit, which nobody has accused Gerson of having written.

 I would much rather look at the other part: In contrast to Lacroix, Dufour "forgot" to mention that the claim that the manuscripts pass on the text from the ossuary in St. Innocents, does not come from the manuscripts themselves, but from a catalogue.

-One can hardly read Dufour without getting the clear impression that it is the ancient scribes, who themselves had declared that they had copied the text from the newly-painted mural, which at that time might only have been five years old.
+One can hardly read Dufour without getting the clear impression that it is the ancient scribes, who themselves had declared that they were copying the text from the newly-painted mural, which at that time might only have been five years old.

 And many people have read Dufour in that manner.